I hear sellers and business owners tell me they “Don’t want to be too pushy” at least 5 times a week.

 To quote one of the best prospecting and cold calling practitioners I know, Dianna Geairn – The Irreverent Sales Girl, “I hope my competition decides to not cold call and sticks with a few social media touches.
 Heck yeah!
 They’ll be connecting and tweeting while I’m walking through the door meeting the customer!”

 She knows what works for her and most importantly, she knows how and where to reach her target customers.
-She does her homework, plans her approach, makes her calls, sends her follow up, and begins to show up in multiple places.
+She does her homework, plans her approach, makes her calls, sends her follow-up communication, and begins to show up in multiple places.

 For someone like Dianna, that’s music to her ears because she’s going to go the distance to meaningfully connect with her prospects.
 She doesn’t give up because she knows her buyers are busy people juggling dozens of priorities and they may intend to respond, reply, or call her back, but those priorities are persistent too.